 ECSS-E-ST-32-02_0260001

-The maximum leak rates of the pressurized hardware versus pressure values shall be established through a detailed analysis of the pressurized system to which the pressurized hardware belongs.
+The maximum acceptable leak rates of the pressurized hardware versus pressure values shall be established through a detailed analysis of the pressurized system to which the pressurized hardware belongs.

 ECSS-E-ST-32-02_0260002

 Leak rate of all pressurized hardware shall conform to the level defined in 4.2.1a.